 Professor Hays examines the intersection of race and environment in an effort to apprehend the ways in which we 'see' race and racial difference through the landscape: how the natural world comes to be racialized.
 Her recent publications, in Tourist Studies and Environmental Sociology, focus on the practice of safari in Tanzania during the colonial and postcolonial era.
-Hays also has two articles currently under review: 'The Park as Racial Practice' is forthcoming in Environmental Values, and a related article, '#Safari, Terroir & Wilderness 2.0.'
-Her research has been supported by Fulbright-Hays, the National Science Foundation, Foreign Language and Area Studies, the Carter G Woodson Institute for African-American and African Studies at the University of Virginia, the Kansas African Studies Center at the University of Kansas, the Rachel Carson Center for Environment and Society at LMU Munich (postponed), and internal grants from Yale University and Gettysburg College.
+Her article 'The "Park" as Racial Practice' is forthcoming in Environmental Values, and a related article, '#Safari, Terroir & Wilderness 2.0,' is currently under review.
+Her research has been supported by Fulbright-Hays, the National Science Foundation, Foreign Language and Area Studies, the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia, the Kansas African Studies Center at the University of Kansas, the Rachel Carson Center for Environment and Society at LMU Munich (postponed), and internal grants from Yale University and Gettysburg College.

-Professor Hays is currently conducting preliminary research for a project on race and Gettysburg, focusing on performances and constructions of whiteness among visitors to the battlefield.
-Her next book project, tentatively entitled Violent Natures: From Coercive Conservation to Climate Change in Africa, will investigate the perceived relationship between race and nature by expanding the spatial and temporal lens to focus on the more violent aspects of conservation and climate change in Sub-Saharan Africa.
+Professor Hays is currently conducting preliminary research for a project on race and monuments at Gettysburg, focusing on performances and constructions of whiteness among visitors to the battlefield.
+A parallel book project, tentatively entitled Violent Natures: From Coercive Conservation to Climate Change in Africa, will investigate the perceived relationship between race and nature by expanding the spatial and temporal lens to focus on the more violent aspects of conservation and climate change in Sub-Saharan Africa.
 She has presented her research at a number of professional conferences, including the annual meetings of the American Sociological Association, the Eastern Sociological Society, the American Anthropological Association, the African Studies Association, and the International Sociological Association.
-She has given invited lectures at the University of Kansas, Lafayette College, and the University of Virginia, and will be giving an invited lecture at Smith College in April, 2018.
+She has given invited lectures at Smith College, the University of Kansas, Lafayette College, and the University of Virginia.